hardchor/new-project-ai-template/_docs/resources/new-project-setup.md

 Place these documents in `_docs/phases/`.
 Review @project-overview.md, @user-flow.md, @tech-stack.md, and @project-rules.md to gather relevant context about the project and its features.
 ```

-9. USER ACTION: Make a brief Agent Rules file, which will be a list of rules for the agent to follow (duh).
-It's recommended that you place this in your Cursor User Rules (CMD + Shift + P > Cursor Settings > Rules > User Rules), and/or make a Cursor Notepad (There should be a section in the bottom left corner of your file tree.
-If not, use the same command as above to navigate to Cursor Settings and enable Notepads in the "Beta" section).
-The content will be similar to `project-rules.md`, but auto-attached to every prompt (if you put it in User Rules) or attached at-will if you take the Cursor Notepad approach.
+9. USER ACTION: Make a brief Agent Instructions file, which will be a list of instructions for the agent to follow.
+It's recommended that you place this in your GitHub Copilot instructions (create `.github/copilot-instructions.md` in your project root), or reference it when working with GitHub Copilot.
+The content will be similar to `project-rules.md`, but provides consistent guidance for AI assistance throughout your project.

 ```
 You are an expert in TypeScript, Node.js, NextJS + App Router, React, Shadcn, Radix UI and Tailwind CSS.